 - 12–step programs: 12-step programs are fellowship programs that are free to join.
 The only requirement is that you must want to quit using drugs.
 Many people find the supportive environment to be beneficial throughout the recovery process.

 Treatment isn’t a one-size-fits-all approach to recovery, and with all the options available, it can be a challenge to choose which program is best for you.
-Don’t hesitate to call our helpline at 1-888-439-3435 to speak to a treatment support specialist about treatment options.
+Don’t hesitate to call our helpline at 1-888-439-3435 Who Answers? to speak to a treatment support specialist about treatment options.

 Cost of Inhalant Addiction Treatment